icons8/lunacy-docs/docs/export_new.md

 Also, keep in mind that when exporting a document, Lunacy **ignores**:

-- Layers that are not framed.
+- Layers that are not framed
-- Main components.
+- Main components

 When exporting documents, Lunacy creates folders with names corresponding to the names of the **document pages**.
 Inside these folders, Lunacy creates **separate files for each layer** available on the respective page.
 Grouped layers and component instances are considered single layers.